pearcej/cpp4python/_sources/IntroC++/introduction.rst

 ============

-This book assumes that you are already familiar with the `Python <http://www.python.org>`_ programming language.
-We will use Python as a starting point for our journey into C++.
-We will begin by looking at a very simple C++ program to see what the language looks like and how we get a C++ program to run.
-Next, we will look at the main constructs that are common to most programming languages:
+This book assumes that you are already familiar with the `Python <http://www.python.org>`_ programming language because Python will be the starting point for our journey into C++.
+We will begin by looking at a very simple C++ program to see how the C++ language looks, and we will discuss how we get a C++ program to run.
+Next, we will look at the primary constructs that are common to most programming languages:

     -  Using code libraries